KevinFlanagan7/Test/README.md

 * Quality and valuable content.
 * Easily found contact details.
 * Form to directly contact the club.
-* Mao to location of club.
+* Map to location of club.

 ## User Stories